 Keep up to date by following us on Facebook

 Subscribe to our monthly e-newsletter

 Top 10 Reasons to Give

-Review the website beginning with Education, Income and Health
+Review the website beginning with Education, Financial Stability and Health

 Campaign Manager and team attends training and other campaign events.

 Step 4: Set a Campaign Goal & Develop a Plan.

 Analyze past performance and set clear, specific goals and objectives from your Campaign analysis.
 Email Tiffany Arnold if you need past results.

 Create Campaign timeline of events and anticipated needs and share your plan with United Way staff.

 Review Steps 6 & 7 for ideas on special events, games, and fun ways to educate other employees.